Kahlil Whitney: Recruiting

 On August 10, 2018, Whitney committed to play at the University of Kentucky.

 College career

 In his second game at Kentucky, a 91–49 win over Eastern Kentucky, Whitney scored 11 points.
 He averaged 3.3 points and 1.7 rebounds per game at Kentucky.
 On January 24, 2020, in the middle of his freshman season, Whitney announced that he would be leaving the University of Kentucky.
 Whitney declared for the 2020 NBA draft and hired an agent.

 Professional career

 Greensboro Swarm (2021)

 After going undrafted in the 2020 NBA draft, Whitney signed an Exhibit 10 deal with the Charlotte Hornets.
 He was waived at the end of training camp and added to the roster of the Hornets' NBA G League affiliate, the Greensboro Swarm.
-Whitney averaged 3.0 points and 1.3 rebounds per game for the Swarm.
+Whitney averaged 3.0 points and 1.3 rebounds per game for the Swarm in the G League hub season between February and March 2021.

 Rio Grande Valley Vipers (2021–2022)

-In October 2021, Whitney joined the Rio Grande Valley Vipers after being acquired in a trade.
+In October 2021, Whitney joined the Rio Grande Valley Vipers for the 2021–22 NBA G League season.